-Diabetes mellitus is a disease of the pancreas, a small organ located near the stomach.
-The pancreas has two different types of cells that have very different functions.
-One group of cells produces the enzymes necessary for proper digestion.
-The other group, called beta cells, produces the hormone insulin, which regulates the level of glucose (sugar) in the bloodstream and controls the delivery of glucose to the tissues of the body.
+Diabetes mellitus is a disease of the pancreas, a small but vital organ located near the stomach.
+The pancreas has two types of cells that have very different functions.
+One type of cell produces the enzymes necessary for digestion.
+The other type, called beta cells, produces the hormone insulin.
+Insulin regulates the level of glucose (sugar) in the bloodstream and controls the delivery of glucose to the tissues of the body.
 In simple terms, diabetes mellitus is caused by the failure of the pancreas to regulate blood sugar.

 The clinical signs of diabetes mellitus are related to elevated concentrations of blood glucose and the inability of the body to use glucose as an energy source.